In honor and veneration of Oshun

 Time: 8 September

 Area: The bedroom and near fresh, flowing water such as rivers, streams, and waterfalls.
 She likes the kitchen and is a master chef.
-Offerings, spells and supplications are most effective if performed in these places.
+Offerings and supplications are most effective if performed in these places.
 For maximum effect, perform rituals or petitions for Oshun near a river or stream under a full moon.

 Sacred sites: Nigeria’s Oshun River, The shrine of Our Lady of Charity in Cobre near Santiago de Cuba, The shrine of Our Lady of, Caridad de Cobre in Miami, Florida